linxuanm/language-and-compiler-course/README.md

 subtract: pops <a> and <b> (in that order) off the stack, and pushes <b> - <a> onto the stack
 mul: pops two values off the stack, and pushes their product onto the stack
 div: pops <a> and <b> (in that order) off the stack, and pushes floor(<b> / <a>) onto the stack
+not: pops a boolean value off the stack, and pushes its opposite onto the stack
+and: pops two boolean values off the stack, and pushes their AND result (&&) onto the stack
+or: pops two boolean values off the stack, and pushes their OR result (||) onto the stack

 equal: pops two values off the stack and push true if then are equal, else false
 nequal: pops two values off the stack and push true if then are not equal, else false